Want to know how to remember Korean words easily? Then you came to the right place!

 CLIPS Process

-CLIPS™ Process by 90 Day Korean This technique involves creating mini “movie clips” in your mind.
+CLIPS™ Process by 90 Day Korean is a technique that involves creating mini “movie clips” in your mind.
 When you force your brain to create visuals for the information you’re reading, you create a much deeper association.
 It’s like reading a book versus watching a movie.
 When you read a book, your mind is forced to create visuals for the information you’re reading, and you create much deeper associations in your mind.

 However, when you watch a movie, the action is much more passive since the director has already imagined how everything should look and presents it to you visually.
 No imagination is needed.